-ARS 13-1406 is the Arizona statute that defines the crime of sexual assault (rape).
-A person commits this offense if he/she intentionally and knowingly engages in sexual intercourse or oral sexual contact with another person without that party’s consent.
+ARS § 13-1406 is the Arizona statute that defines the crime of sexual assault (rape).
+A person commits this offense by intentionally and knowingly engaging in sexual intercourse or oral sexual contact with another person without that person’s consent.
 A violation of the law is charged as a Class 2 felony and a conviction can lead to seven years or more in state prison.

 - forcing an ex-girlfriend to have sex.

 - a college student having sex with a severely intoxicated guy at a party.

 - abducting a person and performing fellatio on her.

 Persons accused under this statute have the right to challenge the accusation with a legal defense.
 Some common defenses include defendants showing that they:

 - did not have “sex” with the alleged victim, and/or

 - were falsely accused.

 Note that a defendant could receive life in prison if the sexual assault involved the infliction of serious physical injury.

 In this article, our criminal defense attorneys will discuss what the law is under this statute, defenses available if charged, the penalties for a conviction, and related crimes.